zulip/zulip/docs/prod-maintain-secure-upgrade.md

   existence is not known to the users who are not a part of that stream.
   Users who are not members of a private stream cannot read messages on the stream, send messages to the stream, or join the stream, even if they are a Zulip administrator.
-A user can join such streams only when they are invited.
+Users can join such streams only when they are invited.
 However, any member of a private stream can invite other users to the stream.
 When a new user joins a private stream, they can see future messages sent to the stream,